swcarpentry/board/subcommittees/mentoring/procedure-debriefing-session.md

 2. Content

     1. What was actually taught?

+        If a SCF workshop:
         Shell, Git, Python, R, MATLAB or SQL?

+        If a DC workshop:
+        Biology or Genomics?
+        R, Python, Spreadsheet caveats, Open Refine, SQL, Shell, Cloud computing intro?

     2. How much time was spent on each topic?